marcsello/blog/posts/alarmclock-pt1/content.md

 The PCB has some typical radio parts on it, like the ferrit rod antenna for AM reception, the variable capacitor thingy for tuning, and other stuff.
 Pretty typical cheap radio setup going on here, nothing unusual.

-There is also a (relative to modern things) big transformator.
+There is also a (relative to modern things) big transformer.
 Indeed, no fancy switching power supply here.
 There are also four identical looking diodes next to a large capacitor on the main board.
 I assume this is how the DC power is produced for the parts requiring it.

 ![Tesco Value CR-106 clock radio taken apart a little more](internals2.jpg "This is as far as the wires allow to take it apart.
 The screws holding the main board and the large transistor are visible.")